A Vision for Healing Land and People

 BACKGROUND INFORMATION

-The Knowledge we are given will not be produced as a commodity for consumption by people of Western culture.
+This kind of Indigenous Knowledge will not be produced as a commodity for consumption by people of Western culture.
 The track record on that sort of thing has been disastrous, and the current situation is too unstable to risk a repeat performance.
-However, many of us are willing to share the Knowledge we are given as long as relational accountability is not violated.
-You understand enough now to realize why that’s so essential, or at least to have a sense of its significance.
-When I said, on the previous page, that you can help the whole world right now by supporting Indigenous organizations and people, this is why.
-The Elders and the professionals you hire as consultants, and the organizations to which you donate funds, are all very actively engaged in this work right now.
-The Land is mobilizing resources that will support life through the coming winter of its rest and replenishment, and that will fuel its rebirth in the spring.
+However, some of us are willing to share basic Knowledge with allies, in appropriate ways, as long as those we share it with live out, fully and with honor, their relational accountability to us, to the Land, and to the Knowledge itself.
+Relational accountability is an absolutely essential part of the Knowledge process, not a “user agreement” fine print detail that can be ignored as if it’s not meaningful.
+The Land is mobilizing resources for the coming winter of its rest and replenishment, that will also fuel its rebirth in the spring.
 So this is all exceedingly important.
+And it means that allies from the dominant culture can therefore help the whole world right now by supporting Indigenous organizations and people.

-As part of this larger movement taking place, many Indigenous people are being asked to protect as much Land as possible, especially Places of power where Ceremony can have more impact and where Knowledge of different types is more available or accessible.
-It is essential, for a number of reasons, that as much land as possible is entrusted to Indigenous people in a way that gives us legal authority to protect it from extractive industries and also from legislation that sets it aside as “pristine wilderness” that humans may not engage with.
+Indigenous Elders, professionals, and organizations are actively engaged in work that is of the greatest importance to all of life at this time.
+As part of this larger movement taking place, it is also essential that as much land as possible is entrusted to Indigenous people in a way that gives us legal authority to protect it from extractive industries and also from legislation that sets it aside as “pristine wilderness” that humans may not engage with.
 Both extremes manifest Western culture’s unhealthy estrangement from the Land.

 THE PREMISE